Matthew 21:1-11

 Allow me to give you a brief background of Zechariah chapter 9.
 The first eight verses of Zechariah chapter 9 prophesy that there would come a great human conqueror, and some Bible commentators believe that it was Alexander the Great.

 If we believe that it was Alexander the Great, well, about 200 years after the prophecy of Zechariah, Alexander the Great came and he had a massive conquering campaign from Syria to Phoenicia to Felicia and even Israel.
-He conquered Israel, and although he became the protector of Israel, Zechariah went on to say in verse 9 that there would be another protector of Israel who was of a different kind.
-And he was none other than the Messiah.
+He conquered Israel, and although he became the protector of Israel, Zechariah went on to say in verse 9 that there would be another Protector of Israel who was of a different kind.
+And He was none other than the Messiah.

 Alexander the Great inspired fear and terror.
 He orchestrated war.
 He fought, he killed, he was cruel and oppressive.
 But this coming king of Israel, he was different.
 He did not make war but peace.
 He was not cruel but kind and righteous.
 He did not kill but save.
 He was not proud but humble.